A Review on Single-Problem Multi-Attempt Heuristic Optimization: Taxonomy of SIMHO strategies

 \begin{itemize} \item First, it is determined how the probability distributions of the components will evolve with the observed information over the iterations.
 It should be considered which ones will remain unchanged, and which ones will be modified (see {\textit{Rule 1}} in the second box of Figure~\ref{FIGURE_summary}). \item Then, for the distributions that are modified according to the observed information to guide the selection, the meaning that the probabilities will take to prioritize the selection is determined.
 A higher probability is likely to indicate a better alternative or an alternative closer to the optimum (see {\textit{Rule 2}} in the second box of Figure~\ref{FIGURE_summary}). \item Finally, it is determined how to map the probabilities by making estimates from the observed information and controlling the uncertainty (see {\textit{Rule 3 }}in the second box of Figure~\ref{FIGURE_summary}). \end{itemize}

 In the following, we define a taxonomy with three linked classification rules associated with the three previous items.
 Each section defines each rule in order.
 In them, we determine the categories considered, illustrate each category with examples, and finally classify all the reviewed works accordingly.
-Overall, this section provides a review that characterizes existing selection strategies abstracting from the component.
-In fact, we will show how the same selection strategies sometimes appear in different topics to select different components. }
+Overall, this section provides a review that characterizes existing single-problem selection strategies abstracting from the component.
+In fact, we will show how the same selection strategies sometimes appear in different topics to select different components.
+The papers included in this section extend and complete the illustrative examples described in Section~\ref{SECTION_RelatedTopics}, all of them presenting strategies that we consider single-problem\footnote{Some of the strategies reviewed in Section~\ref{SECTION_Taxonomy_UpdateDistribution} are presented in the literature without explicitly defining the specific solution space and objective function of the optimization problem they aim to address.
+Nevertheless, these strategies remain inherently single-problem, as they rely exclusively on the information generated during the optimization of the same problem.}.
+These strategies fit with the abstract Algorithm~\ref{ALGORITHM} that formalizes under the same terminology those valid for SIMHO.
+They constitute the core of our review\footnote{The related reviews summarized in Table~\ref{TABLE_contribution} are not classified under our taxonomy, as they are used only for comparison purposes and are not part of the reviewed works themselves.}, which are summarized and classified through Tables~\ref{TABLE_Overview}, \ref{TABLE_UtilityPredictor}, and \ref{TABLE_UncertaintyControl}.

-\subsection{Updating {criteria}}
+\subsection{Updating criteria}

-Defining a {\mbox{SIMHO} strategy} to find the optimal alternative within the available large budget is challenging.
+Defining a \mbox{SIMHO} strategy to find the optimal alternative within the available large budget is challenging.
 By using the information observed in the previous executions to update the distribution, the sampling can be efficiently guided towards it~\cite{mathesen_stochastic_2021,li_hyperband_2018}.
-This enables the efficient use of the multiple attempts available, allowing the {\mbox{SIMHO} strategy} to execute an alternative close to the highest quality.
+This enables the efficient use of the multiple attempts available, allowing the \mbox{SIMHO} strategy to execute an alternative close to the highest quality.
 In practice, to update the distribution $p$ over $A$ using the observed information $\mathcal{I}$, it is sufficient that at least one component distribution $p_H,p_\Theta,p_\Xi$ or $p_C$ does so.
 The rest may not update, or if they do, may not require the use of the observed information for updating.
-In this sense, we classify the component distributions into three categories depending on the {criteria} used for their updating (summarized in Table~\ref{TABLE_FactorDistributionUpdate} and illustrated in {\textit{Rule~1}} of Figure~\ref{FIGURE_summary}):
+In this sense, we classify the component distributions into three categories depending on the criteria used for their updating (summarized in Table~\ref{TABLE_FactorDistributionUpdate} and illustrated in {\textit{Rule~1}} of Figure~\ref{FIGURE_summary}):